Uiver Collection: History

 Shortly after their arrival in Melbourne, Parmentier and Moll spoke to the ABC.
 Parmentier said: "The first thing I want to tell you is that I am very grateful for all the things that the national broadcasting commission has done to make our landing last night possible at the racecourse in Albury.
 I must express my thanks for the help I had from the Mayor of Albury and the population who were very helpful this morning to get our plane out of the mud and to make it possible for us to take off".
 Moll echoed his friend's sentiments.
 'My dear Australian listeners, I express my thanks to the population of Albury and Mayor Mr. Alfred Waugh for the splendid help they gave us to make us land safely.
 Also the assistance they gave us the next morning to get us here to Melbourne and be second in this great air race.'

 In Holland, where the entire country had been following the progress of the race on the radio, their excitement knew no bounds when the "Uiver" took the handicap prize.
 Commemorative "Uiver" postage stamps were issued, songs were written, and thousands of souvenir mementos were produced.
 As the name of the airliner Uiver meant "stork", newborn babies were christened "Uiverjay" or "little stork".
 The actions of the Albury people on that stormy night and the following morning would not be forgotten.
 Queen Wilhelmina sent a cable to Waugh advising him that he would be invested as an Officier in the Order of Orange-Nassau.
 The investiture took place in Albury on 17 December 1934 in a ceremony conducted by Mr. Paul Staal, Consul-General for the Netherlands.
 When Alfred Waugh and his wife Ellen went to the Netherlands in August 1935, Queen Wilhelmina was unable to grant the Waugh's an audience with her there as she was at her holiday residence in Scotland.
 Nevertheless, on 21 August 1935, Alfred and Ellen Waugh, the butchers from Townsend Street, Albury went to St Fillans where they had afternoon tea with Queen Wilhelmina.

 By getting the "Uiver" back into the race and across the finish line, the people of Albury had ensured the Uiver's success as the aeroplane that took the handicap prize in the world's most famous air race ever.
-They had contributed to drawing the world's attention to a standard production-line heavy all-metal semi-monocoque monoplane with a regular KLM crew, carrying passengers and mail to a pre-set flight schedule, beating all aircraft in the speed section of a race half way around the planet, other than a small two-seater, specially designed, wood and fabric racer.
+They had contributed to drawing the world's attention to a standard production-line heavy all-metal semi-monocoque monoplane with a regular KLM crew, carrying passengers and mail to a pre-set flight schedule, beating all aircraft in the speed section of a race halfway around the planet, other than a small two-seater, specially designed, wood and fabric racer.
 The way forward for air transport was not wood and fabric aeroplanes, not flying boats, not zeppelins, but all-metal semi-monocoque monoplane aircraft.